 1. STATEMENT OF GENERAL POLICY

 1.1 The Company fully accepts the obligations placed upon it by the various Acts of Parliament covering health and safety.
-The Company requires its Managing Director to ensure that the following policy is implemented and to report annually on its effectiveness.

 2. MANAGEMENT ORGANISATION AND ARRANGEMENTS